Diesel cars vs petrol cars and EVs: Market share, pros and cons explained

 Also Read : How Mahindra, Tata Motors, Hyundai and Mercedes reacted to Gadkari's suggestion on phasing out diesel-powered engines

 Diesel cars come with its share of pros and cons.
 The fuel costs less than petrol, the only other conventional fuel used in vehicles until alternatives like CNG arrived in the market.
 It made for a good choice for someone who wanted to save on fuel cost.
-Not only cost, diesel offers better fuel efficiency too than petrol.
-It is one of the reasons why large SUVs are usually sold with diesel powertrain.
 But on the downside, the cost of a diesel car in India is higher compared to a petrol car.

 The gap between diesel and petrol prices used to be wider than it is currently.
 A litre of petrol back in 2014 used to cost ₹71.50 in Delhi against ₹57.28 per litre for diesel.
 At present, the petrol price in Delhi is ₹96.72 per litre against diesel's ₹89.62 per litre cost.
 The gap has decreased from ₹14 to ₹7 per litre within nine years.